RommelTJ/CSharpExercises-1/README.md

 CSharpExercises
 ===============

-A place for chapter exercises and labs from the Head First C# Guide
+A place for chapter exercises and labs from the Head First C# Guide.

+Touch my tralala!